Learning Moments

 I’ve been learning a lot about myself whilst I’m in Hong Kong.

 My capacity to love, to be compassionate, patient and understanding.
-On this trip I’ve been verbally and physically showing my family how much I care about them, even though in our family (and many South East and East Asian families) we don’t openly express or show our feelings to each other.
+On this trip I’ve been verbally and physically showing my family how much I care about them, even though in our family (and many East and South East Asian families) we don’t openly express or show our feelings to each other.
 The lack of affection growing up has made me seek it from others, unfortunately sometimes ending up in some horrific situations, however those days are over now.
 Tough lessons learnt and never to be repeated.

 There are many similarities between my upbringing and that of my ABC (American Born Chinese) and BBC (British Born Chinese) friends.
 The majority of us have tough tiger mums, they are very strict, relentless, always pushing us to be perfect children and adults, to achieve top grades, earn a high salary and have the best of everything.
 A question that has always bothered me for many years is how are we supposed to behave and react when tough love from a parent actually presents itself as hate and anger?
 It’s caused so many problems and arguments over the years.
 It’s toxic and it’s horrible to have this type of relationship.
 I really struggle with it.
 I know I have to let the past go, things will never change now, the only thing that can change in this situation is how I choose to deal with my reactions and emotions.
 I owe it to myself to free this tight hold that has suffocated me for so many years, the fear that makes me get panic attacks at the thought of spending time with my mum.